sn8ke01/Cybernomicon/README.md

 	It uses disclosed reports of real-world bung hunts to teach the various vulnerabilities.

 * [Attacking Network Protocols](Books/AttackingNetworkProtocols/README.md "How many roads must a man walk down?"):
-	This book teaches analysis techniques of the network traffic produced by an application.
+	This book teaches analysis techniques of network traffic produced by an application.

 ## Scripting
-Collection of scripts
+This is currently the Alexandrian Collection of scripts.

 ## Books that Just May Grant Super Powers
 (without the need to consume radio active material or lie to your loved ones to "protect" them).